As of 11/26/2025

 Measure ruleSee the measure rule figure to the right.
 Compute the height from the highest peak (A) to the lowest valley (B) in the pattern and then multiply it by the above 'percentage meeting price target.'
 Add it (upward breakouts) or subtract it (downward breakouts) from the breakout price (blue line) to get the price target (C).

 Price trendSee the price trend figure to the right.
-If price makes a quick, nearly vertical drop (A) leading to the diamond and the breakout is upward, expect price to recover back to the price at which it started the plunge (B).
+If price makes a quick, nearly vertical drop (A) leading to the diamond and the breakout is upward, expect price to recover back to (often falling just short of the launch price) the price at which it started the plunge (B).
 Also, price must have something to reverse.
 Diamonds with short-term (less than three months) or intermediate-term (three to six months) price trends leading to the diamond perform best, depending on market condition and breakout direction.

 Half staffSee the half staff figure to the right.
 If the diamond acts as a continuation pattern, meaning that price exits (C to D in the same direction as it entered the pattern (A to B), then the diamond can act as a half-staff pattern (half the move is still ahead).
 The move after the breakout (CD) will often fall short, so look for overhead resistance or underlying support where price might stall.